radiantly/haveloc-helper/README.md

 # haveloc-helper

 Because haveloc's interface can improve.
 A lot.
+[Try it online.](https://radiantly.github.io/haveloc-helper/)

 ![Demo](.github/demo.gif)

+_(Legend: Green - job listings that can be applied to, Red - job listings already applied to or unavailable)_

 ## Usage